CES 2023: Companies tout environmental innovations - ExBulletin

 Several tire companies are following a similar path, he said.
 The tires that Pirelli manufactures for his version of his BMW X5 plug-in have his FSC certification, ensuring that the rubber is ethically sourced, including forestry and labor practices. increase.

-There are policy innovations and technological innovations, she said.
+There are policy innovations and technology innovations, she said.
 We’ve scanned them all to see what works best for our ultimate goal of reducing greenhouse gas emissions and saving the planet.

 |